ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

 From these values, it would appear the there is a large degree of variability in State SAT participation rates.
 These values also suggest that there is more variability in Math scores compared to Verbal.

 Taking it a step further, I then calculated the standard deviation (std) for each numeric column.
-I first created a function to calculated std() using numpy as follows:
+I first created a function to calculate each statistic as follows:

         def std_dev(row_index):
     	    return np.std([row[row_index] for row in SAT_data])

         def mean(row_index):
          return np.mean([row[row_index] for row in SAT_data])